wavesplatform/ledger-app-waves/README.md

 You can download the official version of this application, signed and verified by the Ledger team, from [the official Ledger Live application](https://www.ledger.com/ledger-live).

 Building and installing from the source code is usually required in order to develop or customize the application.
+In addition, you will receive a warning that this application was received from an unreliable source.
 Try to avoid this, it may be unsafe.

 ## Nano S